njlg/perl-rethinkdb-docs/contents/rethinkdb/index.md

 ```

-Compute the logical "and" of two or more values.
+Compute the logical `and` of two or more values.

 ### or